persapiens/Course/Workshops/CM.md

 # Back to Ansible Server

 Create a `keys/node0.key` file that contains the private_key you previously copied.
 This will allow you to ssh into your node VM from the Ansible Server.
+You may need to `chmod 500 keys/node0.key`.

 Create a `inventory` file that contains something like the following.
 Note use your ip address and private_key: